 Be Willing to Bring in Outside Resources

 When it comes to mental health, it isn't fair to open up to your partner and then expect them to become your therapist.
 Remember, they are here to support you, but they didn’t sign up to be a psychologist.
 This person loves you, but they aren’t necessarily equipped with the knowledge or resources to help you heal to the fullest extent.

 Perhaps talking to your partner and sharing is a good first step, but be willing to explore outside options as well.
 Therapy can be massively helpful.
-If you’re already in therapy, take your partner with you; It can help them to help you.
+If you’re already in therapy, take your partner with you; it can help them to help you.

 Your partner is on your team.
 Allow them the chance to get on board, but don’t set unrealistic expectations about what they can manage.
 They are there as a support mechanism, not a crutch.
-It takes two to make a relationship work, in a myriad ways.
+It takes two to make a relationship work, in a myriad of ways.
 Your anxiety is just one of them.